 To access the survey and your current cost center space data, log into the IRIS system and locate the survey transactions.
-The transaction names that you will be interested in are ZRE_SPACE_SURVEY and ZRE_INVENTORY_LIST.
+The transaction names that you will be interested in are ZRE_SPACE_SURVEY, ZRE INVENTORY LIST, and ZRE SPACE PRSN.

 a.
 Creating Favorites.
-If these survey transactions are not in the "Favorites" area of your IRIS menu, it is suggested that you set them up there.
-You can do this by choosing 'Favorites' from the toolbar at the top of your screen.
+If these survey transactions are not in the "Favorites" area of your IRIS menu, it is suggested that you move them there.
+One way you can do this is by choosing 'Favorites' from the toolbar at the top of your screen.
 When you click on this selection a drop down box appears; you should choose 'Insert transaction' from this selection box (see figure below).